 A nation as great as ours cannot be sustained by the relativism of law, norms, customs, values, and spirituality.
 Nor can faith be fickle.
 It must have real meaning rooted in non-negotiable absolutes.

-This nation’s axis has always been its faith and if we are left to faith in ourselves alone, liberty will certainly explode by the centrifugal forces of our collective and secular self.
-We’re seeing this all around us.
+This nation’s axis has always been its faith, and if we are left to faith in ourselves alone, liberty will certainly explode by the centrifugal forces of our collective and secular self.

 Believing in Nature and Nature’s God

 Some will argue our Founders were deists.
-Very well, then.
-But the Declaration itself and the myriad ancillary writings demonstrate clearly that the framers and the early American settlers were believers in nature’s God (with a big “G”) and this core gave rise to and was meant to sustain and strengthen liberty.
+A topic for another day, but very well, then.
+We’ll take them at their word.
+Even so, the Declaration itself and the myriad ancillary writings demonstrate clearly that the framers and the early American settlers were believers in nature’s God (with a big “G”), and this core gave rise to and was meant to sustain and strengthen liberty.

 While the masses grovel at the totem pole of secular individualism as the guiding force for the fabric of our society and the rule of law, such worship continues to prove itself ineffectual in sustaining liberty.
 This is a religion that grinds people and institutions into the dust of relativism where every man is right in his own eyes.

-This is assuredly embryonic tyranny, which left to feed on our lack of principled government, derived from principle people, will explode into uncontrollable anarchy.
+This is assuredly embryonic tyranny, which, left to feed on our lack of principled government, will explode into uncontrollable anarchy.

 Do not think of anarchy as chaos in the streets, although that may well be one of its ultimate manifestations.
 Instead, think of anarchy as a nations inability to know what it is, who it is, what it believes, what it ought to do about this or that problem.
-It’s the kind of sheer terror that engulfs us when we have gone so far into the dark forest we don’t know our way out.
-We are lost.
+It’s the kind of sheer terror that engulfs us when we have gone so far into the darkness that we don’t know our way out.

 Faith is a prerequisite to liberty, but misdirected faith produces anarchy.
 What we believe matters.
+Who we believe in matters.
 The things that matter are the source of strength to any nation, and its people.

 Liberty can only thrive when planted and sustained in the fertile soil of real faith.
 To be effective, real faith must first be personal, then it can become a collective force for stability.
 In his sense, when the founders wrote, “We are endowed by the Creator,” they did not offer us an alternative selection.